alexander171294/phpquery/tasks done.md

 2º improve load_requires function. (improve speed)
 * now, isn't load always the components, now loads by demand

+3º improve error system. (make easy debug the code)
+* now, the errors system equipped with a bugtrace, errors levels, and is possible you set custom error function to catch errors.

 5º split examples.
 * now, the examples are commented and splitted